chatswithjc/godisgood/content/en/docs/book/end-times-community.md

 But, you see, Friend, **the logic of forgiving, enduring, tolerating, LOVING the weeds and allowing them to grow alongside?
 That's no logic at all.**

-This parable has profound implications as to how we, at **"Life Center"** approach the people who come to us.
+This parable has profound implications as to how we approach the people who come to us.
 If I read this parable right, God calls us to proclaim His message of love, grace, transforming power to **ALL** alike.
 This parable reminds me I don't know who is **"wheat"** and who is **"weed."** I must be inclusive, welcoming, loving, compassionate, merciful, gentle to all people.
 In fact, as a Pastor I must make sure that "farmers" are not out there pulling "weeds."
 Those "farmers" are the darkest secret of churches who consider themselves to be carriers of the "truth of God."
 They are the modern Pharisees.
 They are the ones who want to stone the woman caught having sex.
 They judge the Zacheous of this world.
 They are quick to judge the woman who crawls under the table to anoint Jesus' feet with a mix of perfume and tear of gratefulness.

 Let the paradox sink in, for you are in the farm... **It's only the foolishness of the cross that explains this upside down parable of Jesus.**